Case study

 Diligence

-Full pre-acquisition inspections across all 31 homes inside the standard diligence window.
-Condition, tenancy, and lease-compliance findings fed directly into a renegotiated purchase price and a targeted renovation scope per home — underwritten before closing, not after.
+Performed comprehensive pre-acquisition inspections across all 31 homes.
+Diligence findings fed directly into a renegotiated purchase price and a targeted renovation scope per home — work ranged from minor repairs to full gut renovations.

 III